Date of Birth: 12th of July 1908, at Waipukurau

 Personal Details: Henry was the son of

-Percy Wallace Sampson and Jeannie Palmer Sampson, of Te Miro, Cambridge (who later moved back to Waipukurau, Hawke's Bay).
+Percy Wallace Sampson and Jeannie Palmer Sampson (nee Jones), of Te Miro, Cambridge (who by WWII had moved back to Hawkes Bay).

-Henry was also the brother of Richard Sampson, who also joined the RNZAF and both were sadly killed in action.
+Henry was the brother of Dick Sampson, who also joined the RNZAF and both were sadly killed in action.
+Henry was always known to family and friends as 'Chum'.

-Once this ITW course was completed satisfactorily, he left for Canada on the 18th of June 1941.
-Upon arrival there he proceeded to No. 3 Wireless School at Winnipeg, Manitoba, beginning his posting there on the 5th of July.
+Chum embarked for Canada on the 18th of June 1941.
+Upon arrival in that country he was posted to No. 3 Wireless School at Winnipeg, Manitoba, beginning his posting there on the 5th of July.
 He then moved to Trenton, Ontario on the 9th of January 1942, where he continued his training.

 On the 31st of January 1942 he moved to the next phase of training, at No. 4 Bombing and Gunnery School at Fingal, Ontario, where he trained aboard Fairey Battle aircraft. he completed the course on the 2nd of March 1942, when he was awarded his Air Gunner's badge and received promotion to the rank of Sergeant.